 Pumpkin custard is a perfect, nourishing autumn dish.
 Packed with beta carotene, antioxidants, vitamin C, potassium and other micronutrients, this dish is rich in flavor and nutrition.
-Flavored by molasses, cinnamon and unrefined cane sugar the custard may take on an unappetizing brown color; however, if you serve it in a pumpkin shell its appearance at the table will be delightfully dramatic – appealing to both children.
+Flavored by molasses, cinnamon and unrefined cane sugar the custard may take on an unappetizing brown color; however, if you serve it in a pumpkin shell its appearance at the table will be delightfully dramatic – appealing to both children and adults.

 Seasonal eating is a pleasure.
 There’s nothing quite like celebrating foods at the height of their ripeness.
 Moreover, seasonal foods naturally complement one another.
 Consider fresh spring greens and ripe strawberries or a summer salad of tomatoes, corn and basil all at their peak flavor.
 Autumn is time for pumpkin and winter squash – those faintly sweet, warming and dense vegetables.
 While I generally prefer to serve my winter squashes in savory dishes (their flavor combines beautifully with sage, garlic and pecorino-romano cheese), they also combine equally well with heavy, warming spices like cinnamon, nutmeg and clove.